Why It Works

 12 thyme sprigs

-1 whole turkey (12 to 14 pounds total), butterflied according to these instructions, backbone, neck, and giblets reserved
+1 whole turkey (12 to 14 pounds total), butterflied as per the instructions above, backbone, neck, and giblets reserved

 2 tablespoons vegetable oil